giacomocavalieri/glam/tutorials/pretty_printing_todo_lists.md

-While this works for such a simple example, the problem with this approach is that it breaks down quite easily for more complex documents: imagine you had only a portion of the document that you wanted to always break; by setting the line width to 0 you're going to always break _every single group_ making up the document.
+While this works for such a simple example, the problem with this approach is that it breaks down quite easily for more complex documents: imagine you had only a portion of the document that you wanted to always break; by setting the line width to `0` you're going to always break _every single group_.

 ## Forcing a break

+There's a better way to force the pretty printer to always break a given break:
+`doc.force_break`.
-There's a better way to force the pretty printer to always break a given break: that's the function `doc.force_break`: it takes a document as input and forces the pretty printer to always break the `doc.break` it is made of:
+This function takes a document as input and forces the pretty printer to break the `doc.break` it is made of:

 ```gleam
 let example =